 For the long term, however, try to take out the best level of cover that suits your needs.
 This is one of the reasons that we only offer comprehensive insurance for young drivers – it’s the most complete way to insure a car and its occupants.
 Should an accident occur while learning to drive, you'll be covered.

 It's always good to learn great habits that will keep you safe on the road, avoiding accidents that could lead to expensive insurance claims.
-With this in mind, if you’re a young driver we’d recommend black box insurance.
+With this in mind, if you’re a young driver then black box insurance could be for you.

-By logging into your online dashboard and app, you can check your driving score every week and receive tips and feedback that will not only help to lower how much you pay when you come to renew (subject to you driving safely, of course) but you'll also earn bonus rewards on a pre-paid card to spend at your favourite outlets.
+By logging in to your online dashboard and app, you can check out your driving score and receive tips and feedback that will help to lower how much you pay when you come to renew (subject to you driving safely, of course).

-Use the online dashboard and app to check your driving score regularly.
-The feedback can help you improve you score and earn your safe driving rewards.
+Use the app or online dashboard to check your driving score regularly.
+The feedback can help you improve your score.
+The higher your score, the safer your driving.